-Brian Lawlor, 52, is president of local media for The E.W.
+Brian Lawlor, 55, is president of local media for The E.W.
 Scripps Company.
-In addition to the company’s 52 television stations, he also has responsibility for the local digital operations, Scripps local programming initiatives and the five Katz multicast networks.
+In addition to leading the company’s 61 television stations, he also has responsibility for the local digital and over-the-top operations, as well as Scripps’ local programming initiatives.

-Since assuming his current role in 2009, Brian has overseen the rapid growth of our broadcasting assets from 10 TV stations in 2009 to our current portfolio which makes Scripps one of the largest independent owner of TV stations in the country.
+Since assuming his current role in 2009, Brian has overseen rapid growth in the company’s broadcasting assets — from 10 TV stations in 2009 to its current portfolio, which makes Scripps one of the largest owners of TV stations in the country.

-Brian holds a bachelor’s degree from King’s College and an MBA from the University of Miami, Florida.
-In his spare time he is the father of three and an accomplished triathlete and Ironman.
+Brian holds a bachelor’s degree from King’s College and an MBA from the University of Miami.
+He is the father of three and an accomplished triathlete and Ironman.